ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 ## Notes and useful links

-You should expect the software development environment to be similar to that available on the Frontier exascale system:
+You should expect the software development environment to be similar to that available on the LUMI and Frontier systems:

 - [Programming environment](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#programming-environment)
 - [Compiling](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#compiling)